TyKo0707/code_auto_complete/README.md

 - **ROUGE-L** &uarr;: (Syntactic similarity) Focuses on matching long subsequences between the generated and target code.
 - **Function Correctness (LLM)** &uarr;: (Functional correctness) Automatically checks whether the generated code runs without errors, using LLMs for efficiency instead of manual tests.

+*Note*: I was thinking about writing tests for completion code automatically.
+But it happened to be quite tricky to cover all types of generated code.
+So I decided to use LLM (Claude 3 Opus) for this task, and the model has shown itself to be of sufficient quality and suitability for this.
+You can see structure of a prompt at [utils/prompt_gen.py](https://github.com/TyKo0707/code_completion/blob/main/utils/prompt_gen.py).

 I will discuss their pros and cons later, now we are done with choosing the metrics.
 Example of evaluation:
 ```python